edogbo1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format Display current directory contents, including hidden files (starting with .). using the long format display with user and group IDs displayed numerically
+Display current directory contents in a long format Display current directory contents, including hidden files (starting with .). using the long format display with user and group IDs displayed numerically script that creates a directory named my_first_directory in the /tmp/ directory